DeployingPaperclip:AnAdvancedAIAgentTutorial

 1. Update System Packages and Install Core Dependencies

-What: Update your server's package lists and upgrade existing packages to their latest versions, then install essential development tools.
+What: First things first: update your server's package lists, upgrade everything, then install the essential dev tools.

 How: Access your Hostinger server via SSH and execute the following commands.